EnglundE/pasta-palace-ms2/README.md

 ## Description

 > This is my second Milestone Project at Code Institute.
-In this project i will create an interactive website with HTML5, CSS and Javascript.
+In this project I will create an interactive website with HTML5, CSS and Javascript.

 > Pasta Palace is a restaurant with the goal to reach out to the local community to showcase their menu and to add the possibility for customers to book a table or order food for take away.
 This is reached with a neat design with only relevant features and intuitive interactivity to get a clear and good user experience.